openregister/specification/README.md

 * `data/` directory: Metadata and complementary data.
 * `content/` directory: The markdown source.

+Note that `docs/` is kept for backward-compatibility reasons.

 ## Development

-TODO: Dockerise to abstract dependencies.

-### Dependencies
+Dependencies:

-* nodejs 10
+* nodejs +10
 * yarn

 ### Running in development